waynodiablo/Oystercard/how-to/final-project-goals.md

   - [ ] details of any dependencies

 It's also a great idea for your team to keep some sort of record of your learning process.
 This could take the form of a blog, a wiki or any other format you like.

+## Additional Criteria – Weeks 8 and 9 (Engineering Projects)

+- Merging any branch into `master` automatically deploys after passing automated tests.
+- All code on `master` is containerized.
+- `master` is deployed into production.